huaminghuangtw/Evergreen-Notes/Permanent-Notes/the-reitoff-principle.md

 ---

 Press the pause button

 ---

-It's ok to [rest](the-most-productive-people-prioritize-intentional-rest.md) and refill your cup without guilt.
+It’s ok to [rest](the-most-productive-people-prioritize-intentional-rest.md) and refill your cup without guilt.